mortazavilab/Topyfic/README.md

 The Train object can be initialized either from (a) single cell RNA-seq dataset or (b) single cell ATAC-seq or (c) bulk RNA-seq.

+Training part can be time-consuming depending on how big your data is, however you can learn each train model per random state in different jobs and then combine all together.
+Look at [this tutorial](tutorials/make_train_object.ipynb) for mor information.

 For guidance on using Topyfic to analyze your data look at our more depth-in tutorials:

-- [Analysing single cell C2C12 data only using regulatory elements](tutorials/C2C12__TFs_mirhgs_chromreg/C2C12.ipynb): Analysing single cell and single nucleus using C2C12 ENCODE datasets using regulatory elements instead of all genes.
+- [Analysing single cell C2C12 data only using regulatory elements](tutorials/C2C12_TFs_mirhgs_chromreg/C2C12.ipynb): Analysing single cell and single nucleus using C2C12 ENCODE datasets using regulatory elements instead of all genes.
 - [Analysing single cell microglia data](tutorials/microglia_all_genes/microglia.ipynb): Analysing single cell microglia data from [Model-AD portal](https://www.model-ad.org/).

 ## Cite